nagasudhirpulla/taming_python/blog/skills/dataframe_using_loc.md

 # set a single value of all the rows with column name 'max_speed'
 df.loc[:, 'max_speed'] = 30
 print(df)
+'''
+            max_speed  shield
+cobra              30      10
+viper              30      30
+sidewinder         30      30
+'''

+# set a single for all columns of rows that s
 ```
 <hr/>